xanmanning/alarm-fake-hwclock/README.md

 Installation (not using AUR)
 ----------------------------

-Suggested packages: `ntp` and `cron`.
+Suggested packages: `ntp` and `cron` or enable `systemd-timesyncd`

 	make
 	make install

-To set system time on start up and save system time on halt, enable the systemd service:
+To set system time on start up and save system time on halt as well as run every 15 min,  enable the systemd service:

-	systemctl enable fake-hwclock.service
+	systemctl enable fake-hwclock

-To keep `fake-hwclock` up to date in case of power failure, install and enable `ntp` and add the following job to your root `crontab` (`sudo crontab -e`):

-	*/15 * * * * /usr/bin/fake-hwclock
+This will also activate a systemd timer unit that will run every 15 min.